M16Nebula/Agile-Software-Engineering-Course-Replication-package-/README.md

 # Replication Materials 📦💻

-### This repository contains the full replication package accompanying the paper: An Empirical Study of Student Team Collaboration and Success in an Agile Software Engineering CourseThis repository contains supporting materials used in our research.[^1]
+## This repository contains the full replication package accompanying the paper: An Empirical Study of Student Team Collaboration and Success in an Agile Software Engineering Course<br>

+### This repository contains supporting materials used in our research.[^1]

 > [!TIP]
 > The research is published in [TBD](TBD) Journal (ISSN 0000-0000) [^2]. <br>